-Overall, State Farm offers the best life insurance in New Hampshire and across the country, earning a MoneyGeek Score of 99 out of 100 for customer service, affordability, and coverage options.
+Overall, State Farm offers the best life insurance in the state, earning a MoneyGeek Score of 99 out of 100 for customer service, affordability, and coverage options.
 We also recommend GEICO, Haven, Nationwide, and Mutual of Omaha as some of the best affordable alternatives.

 Discover affordable life insurance in New Hampshire below.